 Since our beginnings, LP employees have been working and giving time to the community to help build strong relationships with our neighbors.
 Employees use their passion, skills and expertise as leaders and volunteers focused on the needs of their communities.

-LP teams have come together from across the United States, Canada and South America to make a real impact in their communities by repairing homes, working with children, cleaning beaches, and helping raise awareness of our environment.
+LP teams have come together from across the United States, Canada and South America to make a real impact in their communities by repairing homes, working with children, cleaning beaches, and helping raise awareness of our environment and the importance of conservation and sustainability.
 Many of our projects can be seen on the LP Community Facebook page.

 LP Volunteer Efforts